jpeaglesandkatz/JPEAK_SV_dockingpanelUI_plus/README.md

-Some personal scaling changes to the Docking UI and all sub panels (inventory/ equipment and such)
+Some personal scaling changes to the Docking UI and all sub panels (inventory/ equipment and such)..
+Since well personally I don't really like the HUGE fonts..

 It changes the dark gray resource stash category titles and equipment titles to brighter and more visible color...